 1. Scan your website regularly

 Checking your website regularly for malware and vulnerabilities is the first step.
 If you’ve got malware on your website then you’ll probably need a professional to help you cleanup your site before doing anything else.
 If you have a vulnerability then this could be an out-of-date theme or plugin or you may be using an old version of the WordPress core.
-We can scan your WordPress website for free and provide you with an easy to understand security report.
-Just enter a few details via our page http://www.scanmywebsite.co.uk and we’ll get that sent to you within 48 hours.
-Alternatively you could get the Wordfence plugin installed on your WordPress website and configure regular scans.
+We advise you get the Wordfence plugin installed on your WordPress website and configure regular scans.
 You should also start the Firewall as this will help protect your site from meanies attacking you.
-If you’ve not got a WordPress website then you could try using https://sitecheck.sucuri.net/ or https://www.gravityscan.com/
+You can also use this free resource to scan your website: https://sitecheck.sucuri.net/

 2. Keep your website updated

 WordPress is the best, and most popular, tool for building websites but this means that it’s also the number 1 target for hackers.
 It’s absolutely vital that you keep your plugins, themes and the WordPress core engine updated to the latest versions.
 Vulnerabilities are always being found in old versions of these and security patches are regularly released.
 You can setup Wordfence to inform you when new releases come out and it’s also a good idea to signup to the Wordfence newsletter for the latest security news and vulnerability reports.